veillette/physics-book/contents/ch17SoundInterferenceAndResonance.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 The ear canal resonates like a tube closed at one end.
-(See [[link]](../contents/m42297#import-auto-id2978675).)
+(See [[Figure 5]](../contents/ch17Hearing#Figure5).)
 If ear canals range in length from 1.80 to 2.60 cm in an average population, what is the range of fundamental resonant frequencies?
 Take air temperature to be  $$37.0ºC $$ , which is the same as body temperature.
-How does this result correlate with the intensity versus frequency graph ([[link]](../contents/m42297#import-auto-id1576436) of the human ear?
+How does this result correlate with the intensity versus frequency graph ([[Figure 3]](../contents/ch17Hearing#Figure3) of the human ear?

 </div>
 <div class="solution" markdown="1">